cschreib/vif/doc/sphinx/io-ascii.rst

     // Read the data, ignoring the 'x' column ascii::read_table("my_table.dat", 2, id, _, y);

-    // Read the data, ignoring the 'id' and 'x' columns ascii::read_table("my_table.dat", 2, _, _, y);
+    // Read the data, ignoring the 'id' and 'x' columns.
+    // This can be done with two '_': ascii::read_table("my_table.dat", 2, _, _, y);
+    // ... or with the function ascii::columns():
     ascii::read_table("my_table.dat", 2, ascii::columns(2,_), y);